hedgewithcryptohedgewithcrypto

 Supported Countries

-Coinbase is one of the most accessible exchanges on the market, with its website noting that customers from 100+ countries can buy or sell cryptocurrencies on Coinbase.
+Coinbase is one of the most accessible exchanges on the market.
+Coinbase is supported in 100+ countries to buy or sell cryptocurrencies on Coinbase.
 Coinbase is rarely restricted by governments – for example, the exchange is currently accessible to most UK customers despite the UK’s murky financial regulations.
 There are some nations that Coinbase doesn’t support, mostly in Africa and the Middle East.

 Similarly, the KuCoin platform is available essentially everywhere.
 However, its full range of features (notably, derivatives and margin trading) are restricted in multiple nations due to global regulations.
-For example, customers from the United States cannot access KuCoin’s futures trading services.
+For example, KuCoin is not allowed in the United States cannot access KuCoin’s futures trading services.

 Related: Does KuCoin report to the IRS?